TENET: One Step Toward Test-Driven Development for Repository-Level Code Generation: Evaluation Results

 \subsection{RQ5: The Impact of Test Usage Stage}

+Tests can be incorporated at different stages of the agent workflow, potentially influencing generation quality and refinement behavior.
+To better understand when and how tests contribute, we analyze the impact of using tests at different phases in \ours.
+In the \textbf{NoTest} setting, no tests are provided and the RRW is disabled.
+In \textbf{PreGen}, tests are used only during retrieval before the initial generation.
+In \textbf{PostGen}, tests are applied only in the RRW after the initial generation.
+Finally, in \textbf{AllStage}, tests are available throughout the workflow.

-Table~\ref{table:stage_sum} reports how leveraging tests at different stages affects the performance of \ours.
-We make two main observations.
-First, \textbf{leveraging tests in more stages improves correctness.} The Pass@1 rises from 29.90\% (NoTest) to 36.93\% (PreGen), 42.65\% (PostGen), and peaks at 49.18\% with AllStage.
-Second, \textbf{this improvement comes at a higher cost}.
-PostGen and AllStage require more token consumptions and API call counts than NoTest and PreGen, reflecting the extra debugging and context retrieval required by the RRW.
-Moreover, Figure~\ref{fig:stage-overlap} further analyzes the overlap of solved tasks across the four settings.
-The AllStage setting achieves the largest number of uniquely solved tasks (66).
-Each setting also contributes its own distinct set of solved tasks.
-While some of this diversity may arise from the inherent randomness of LLMs, it also points to potential opportunities for improvement by tailoring how tests are leveraged at different stages.
+Table~\ref{table:stage_sum} reports the performance of leveraging tests at different stages of \ours.
+We make three main observations. \textbf{First, leveraging tests across more stages consistently improves the implementation accuracy.} Pass@1 increases from 29.90\% (NoTest) to 36.93\% (PreGen), 42.65\% (PostGen), and peaks at 49.18\% with AllStage.
+AllStage performs best on 10 projects, with \code{plotly.py} as the only exception where \textbf{PostGen} is superior.
+These results demonstrate the effectiveness of incorporating tests throughout the generation process and highlight the potential of TDD for LLM-based software development. \textbf{Second, this improvement comes at a higher cost}.
+PostGen and AllStage incur substantially higher computational costs than NoTest and PreGen, requiring nearly 100k additional input tokens, roughly twice the number of output tokens, and more API calls, which reflects the extra context retrieval and debugging efforts required by the RRW.

+\textbf{Third, test usage at different stages exhibits complementary effects rather than solving an identical set of tasks}.
+Fig.~\ref{fig:overlap} shows that AllStage achieves the largest number of uniquely solved tasks (66), while a shared core (177) is solved by all settings.
+Although part of this diversity may arise from the inherent randomness of LLMs, the substantial partial overlaps (e.g., 80 and 69) indicate that different stages provide complementary rather than redundant signals.
+Notably, PostGen shares larger intersections with AllStage, suggesting that refinement-time test usage contributes more directly to final correctness.
+It also points to potential opportunities for improvement by tailoring how tests are leveraged at different stages for different repositories.